 What Agility and Resiliency Mean To Your Business

-The company refocused its portfolio by divesting certain businesses and product lines less relevant to its core and focusing its capital on the prioritized core product lines.
-It also took some tactical steps to improve liquidity by accessing the capital markets early enough to obtain favorable terms before a credit crunch hit.
-The result was a substantial increase in capital that helped the company more effectively withstand the recession and improve its competitive position relative to its peers.
+The company refocused its portfolio by divesting less-relevant businesses and product lines and focusing its capital on its prioritized core product lines.
+It also took tactical steps to improve its liquidity by accessing capital markets early enough to obtain favorable terms before a credit crunch hit.
+These efforts resulted in substantial increase in capital that helped the company more effectively withstand the recession and improve its competitive position relative to its peers.

 Involve Your Finance Teams At The Product Level

 Involving financial analysts in the process of building resilience and making agile decisions is crucial.
 Finance needs to be a stronger partner at the product level, providing analysis and details for stronger and more effective decision making.
 Deciding to reduce inventory can be a mistake if done without analyzing the demand patterns for the products that inventory supports.

 Strategic goals must support the overall performance of the business.
 Finance teams need to engage in strategic planning sessions and provide the data analysis so business decisions can be made, executed, and tracked for performance.

 Of course, this is often easier said than done — especially in organizations with siloed data.
 Teams’ reluctance to change the status quo can be difficult to work around; however, getting employees onboard is an imperative.
 Digital transformation can only deliver results if the entire organization is aligned around its goals.
 Working with the right partner to scope and architect scalable solutions of value is central to this process.